 Because of their reported long life and energy efficiency, LEDs are rapidly coming into widespread use, replacing the existing lighting in many cities.
 However, there are important issues to consider when making such a conversion.
 See our LED Practical Guide for more information.

 As the illustration above, it is crucial to have fully shielded lighting, but we now know that the color of light is also very important.
 Both LED and metal halide fixtures contain large amounts of blue light in their spectrum.
 Because blue light brightens the night sky more than any other color of light, it’s important to minimize the amount emitted.
 Exposure to blue light at night has also been shown to harm human health and endanger wildlife.
-IDA recommends using lighting that has a color temperature of no more that 3000 Kelvins.
+IDA recommends using lighting that has a color temperature of no more than 3000 Kelvins.

 Lighting with lower color temperatures has less blue in its spectrum and is referred to as being “warm.”
 Higher color temperature sources of light are rich in blue light.
 IDA recommends that only warm light sources be used for outdoor lighting.
 This includes LPS, HPS and low-color-temperature LEDs.
 In some areas, the white light of even a low-color-temperature LED can be a threat to the local nighttime environment.
 In those cases, LPS or narrow-spectrum LEDs are preferred choices.